keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 npm i chai @cucumber/cucumber @cucumber/cucumber-expressions cucumber-html-reporter
 ```

-Let's move towards writing the tests and setting up folder structures for cucumber, this is how the folder structure should look like: -
+Let's move towards writing the tests and setting up folder structures for cucumber-js, this is how the folder structure should look like: -

 ```bash
 ├── Features